StevenDoggart/NdiPresetSelector/README.md

 To install it, unzip the file and run `NdiPresetSelectorSetup.exe`.

+## Tips
+If your cameras fail to show in the context menu, try disabling your firewall and restarting the NDI Preset Selector.
+If the cameras, show up, it was the firewall that was blocking communication.
+You can then try to reactivate your firewall and adjust its settings until the cameras are discoverable.

 ## Attributions
 The icon for this application is taken from the Captiva Icons created by bokehlicia, as found on https://iconarchive.com